Stefan Winter (historian): Teaching

 Stefan Winter has been professor of history (professeur régulier, Département d’histoire) at the Université du Québec à Montréal (UQÀM) since 2004.
 He also served as director of the Groupe d’études turques et ottomanes (GÉTO) from 2006 to 2018.
 He was invited professor (Directeur d’études invité) at the École pratique des hautes études (EPHE) in 2007 and at the École des hautes études en sciences sociales (EHESS) in Paris in 2012 and 2018.
-In 2014-15 he was associate researcher at the History Department of Bilkent University in Ankara.
-He has been visiting professor of history at Koç University since 2018.
+In 2014-15 he was associate researcher at the History Department of Bilkent University in Ankara and has been visiting professor of history at Koç University since 2018.

 Research

-Stefan Winter's research revolves around Ottoman policies toward rural and tribal communities in the Syrian-Lebanese-southern Anatolian hinterland, where he takes an essentially Marxian approach to show how the rise and expansion of native elites depended on their co-optation by the Ottoman state under the twin impulse of European colonialism and Ottoman administrative reform, rather than on their sectarian or ethnic identities.
+Stefan Winter's research revolves around Ottoman policies toward rural and tribal communities in the Syrian-Lebanese-southern Anatolian hinterland.
 His work has been funded by the Fonds québécois de la recherche sur la société et la culture (FQRSC), the Social Sciences and Humanities Research Council (SSHRC) of Canada and the Scientific and Technological Research Council of Turkey (TÜBİTAK).